jmenestr/React-Image-Uploader/README.md

-# Example Image Uploading Using React componenet and the Carrier Wave Gem
+## Example Image Uploading Using React Componenet and the Carrier Wave Gem

 * [CarrierWave](https://github.com/carrierwaveuploader/carrierwave) to handle file uploading.
 It will be